-- 1. Make sure the Create a new diagram check box is selected. - 2.
-(Optional) If you want to create and display links between your instance specification(s), select the Create link between instances check box. - 3.
+- 1. Make sure the Create a new diagram check box is selected. - 2. (optional) If you want to create and display links between your instance specification(s), select the Create link between instances check box. - 3.
 Fill in the Type diagram name field by typing the diagram name.

-Note diagram name is the selected Package's name in Step 2.
+de Note diagram name is selected Package name in the Step 2.

 - 4. From the Select diagram type drop-down list, select one of the diagram types. - 5.
-Specify the owner for a new diagram: - Select existing Packages from the tree. - Click the Create Owner button to create a new one. - Click the Clone button to clone existing Packages. - 6.
+Specify the owner for a new diagram: - Select existing Packages from the tree. - Click the Create Owner button to create new. - Click the Clone button to clone existing Packages. - 6.
 Click Finish.